bmadrid00/codewater-lake/journals/bradley_madrid.md

 ## 06/06/2023
 Internet was out most of the day but once I got online I worked on creating a confirmation popup for the delete account button

+## 06/07/2023
+Worked on miscellaneous errors that were showing up in the console

+## 06/08/2023
+Changed some styling and worked on debugging external weather api component

+## 06/09/2023
+Submit Project